IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Keep track of your paper trail

-you destroy it after you’re done the checking.
-Shred credit cards statements, salary information
+you destroy them after you’re done checking.
+Shred credit card statements, salary information

 or documents that contain private financial information often.